Aradhik11/flash-sale-system/README.md

    npm run dev
    ```

-The server will be running at `http://localhost:5000`.
+The server will be running at `http://localhost:5000` with an API documentation https://flash-sale-system-lssc.onrender.com/api-docs.

 ## API Endpoints